delbetu/todo-app/README.md

 ## Pending tasks

+* Allow filtering completed/pending tasks
+* Double click over each item to edit its text
-* Add start/stop button to task so you can track time of each task
+* Add `notes` to each item
-* Remove already done tasks at the beginning of the day
-* Add facebook authentication
+* Add google Signup/Signin
+* Create a chrome extension client

+## Possible future features
+* Share with other users
-* Add capistrano to allow deploying
+* Assign tasks to other people
-* Refactor html + css